-- 4.1 Grant Application Package contains four sections (see Section 7 What to Submit and Appendix A Checklist for What to Submit).

-- A. Application Form

-- B. One Page Summary

-- C. Project Narrative

-- D. Exhibits and Supporting Documents
+4.3 Application Evaluation Criteria

-- 4.2 Project Proposal Narrative is the primary basis for the Committee's evaluation.
+A. The Project Narrative is the primary basis for the Committee's evaluation.
 It provides details on the RTF and the EEM Project, and should demonstrate to the Committee how effectively the EEM Project meets the goals of the Environmental Enhancement and Mitigation Program.

-All Applicants must answer questions for the General Criteria (Section 5).
-Each Applicant must also answer questions in one Project Category (Section 6).
-Projects will be evaluated on both General Criteria and Project Category Criteria by assigning values based on a point system.
+B. Projects will be evaluated on both General Criteria and Project Category Criteria by assigning values based on a point system using the following criteria and scoring allocation.
 A maximum of 100 points may be assigned to any one project.